Investment Basics - Fees

 The expense ratio reflects the cost of owning a mutual fund, and the operating expenses that mutual funds charge investors.
 This ratio covers the operating expenses, investment advisory fees, administrative costs, and the 12b-1 distribution fees for certain mutual funds.
 Mutual funds incur transaction expenses every time the fund buys and sells stocks or bonds within the mutual fund.
 These expenses are passed along to investors.
 The expenses paid by a mutual fund can be determined by analyzing the expense ratio.

 The expense ratio is not deducted from the investor’s account; rather the investment return that is reported to the investor for the year is net of these fees.
 For $1,000 invested, an expense ratio of 0.90 percent means that $9 per year will go toward expenses.
 The lower the expense ratio for a mutual fund, the lower the fees will be.
-Index funds generally have the lowest expense ratios, because activity within the fund is limited.
-Index funds have expense ratios that typically range from 0.18 to 0.50 percent.
-In contrast, actively-managed mutual funds often have expense ratios around 1.5 percent.
+Index funds generally have the lowest expense ratios because activity within the fund is limited.
+In contrast, actively-managed mutual funds often have higher expense ratios due to increased trading activity.
 The expense ratio does not include the cost of buying a mutual fund through a broker.
 The expense ratio fees apply to the management of the mutual fund and are charged by the mutual fund company itself.

 “Load” vs. “No-Load” Mutual Funds

-• “Back-end load mutual funds” charge a percentage fee when the mutual fund shares are sold.
-This fee can be as high as five percent, and is based on the total amount for which the mutual fund shares were sold.
+“Back-end load mutual funds” charge a percentage fee when the mutual fund shares are sold.
+This fee is a percentage that is based on the total amount for which the mutual fund shares were sold.
 The fee oftentimes is reduced by the length of time that the mutual fund was held.
 For example, if a mutual fund was only held for one year, a five percent fee may be applied, whereas a three percent fee may be applied if the mutual fund shares were held for three years.
 This back-end fee is in addition to the annual operating expenses of the mutual fund.